bft-smart/fabric-orderingservice/README.md

 You can launch Fabric locally with this ordering service comprised by a single peer, one frontend and 4 ordering nodes by following the following steps.

-1. Fetch the following docker images as follows:
+1. Download the following docker images:

 ```
 docker pull bftsmart/fabric-orderingnode